axibase/atsd/rule-engine/functions-db.md

 ## Overview

-The functions retrieve series and message records from database.
+The `db_*` functions retrieve series and message records from database.
+The `executeSqlQuery` function retrieves results of an SQL query executed against the database.

 The `db_last` and `db_statistic` functions provide a way to retrieve the last detailed or averaged value stored in the database for a series which may be different from the series in the current window.
 The functions can be used to compare different series for correlation purposes.